GET HARD RESULTS. Start here

 Another way to put the brakes on an imminent orgasm is the squeeze technique.
 When you’re sexually aroused, blood flow to the penis increases

 Similar to the stop-start technique, the squeeze technique involves firmly squeezing below the glans (head) of your penis as you feel orgasm approaching.
-Then, wait for the urge to recede before getting back to business with your partner.
+Then, waiting for the urge to recede before getting back to business with your partner.

 It’s important to communicate with your partner when using this technique.
 If you prefer to have your partner squeeze for you, make sure to clearly explain to them how much pressure to apply to your penis and when to squeeze.